lukasturcani/debug_annotations/README.rst

 #. ``rm -r docs/source/_autosummary``
 #. ``make -C docs doctest``

-is this some kind of caching issue?
+our error will return! is this some kind of caching issue?